 CBSE Class 10 Science Practical Important Questions

 At the end of each experiment, a few questions are provided in the lab manual.
 These questions are given to test how much students have learned from a particular experiment.
 So, students must answer all these questions.
-Below are provided with a few of these questions.
-However, students will get the complete question in the CBSE class 10 lab manual pdf provided above.
+Below are provided a few of these questions.
+However, students will get the complete set of questions in the CBSE class 10 lab manual pdf provided above.